jomaway/typst-gentle-clues/docs.typ

 This package provides some features which helps to customize the clues to your liking.

-- Brings a wide variaty of predefined clues.
+- Brings a wide variety of predefined clues.
 See @predefined.
 - Set global default for all clues.
 See @gentle-clues-example.
 - Overwrite each parameter on a single clue for changing title, color, etc. See @clue-api.
 - Show or hide a counter value on tasks.